HaveFunWithMaths/PPTGenerator/README.md

 4. Save the response as a `.json` file

 ### Step 2: Generate PowerPoint
+1. Go to the website.
-1. Upload your JSON file via drag-and-drop
+2. Upload your JSON file via drag-and-drop.
-2. Click "Generate PowerPoint"
+3. Click "Generate PowerPoint".
-3. Download your presentation
+4. The presentation will be created instantly in your browser.

 ## 📄 JSON Format